Holland: Bike & Barge - Maastricht to Amsterdam

 DAY 5: We continue along the Meuse River today as we cycle to the medieval cities of Grave and Ravenstein.
-We’ll see the John S. Thompson Bridge in Grave, named for the American lieutenant who led his platoon in an attack against German forces at the bridge during WWII.
+We’ll see the John S. Thompson Bridge in Grave, named for the American lieutenant who led his platoon in an attack against enemy forces at the bridge during WWII.
 He returned home decorated with two Purple Hearts and became a professional baseball player.

 We’ll end our day back on the barge with a leisurely sail down the river to Heusden.
 This picturesque town looks quintessentially Dutch.
-It’s surrounded by walls, water, and windmill covered dykes.
+It’s surrounded by walls, water, and windmill covered dikes.
 24 miles.

 DAY 6: Our destination today is Leerdam, a small town on the banks of the Linge River and a major center for glasswork.
 We will visit Royal Leerdam Crystal, founded in 1765 and still manufacturing glassware today.
 If you watch the 1958 short Dutch documentary about glassblowing, you can compare it to the master glassblowers we’ll see during our visit.
 The exquisite film won an Academy Award for Best Documentary Short Subject and makes glassblowing look like a jazz music ballet.
 25 miles.

 DAY 7: Our last bike ride will take us along the Vecht River past beautiful mansions originally constructed during the 17th century by wealthy merchant families from Amsterdam.
-Along the way, we’ll stop to visit a mill, not unlike the ubiquitous mills that we’ve cycled past all week.
+Along the way, we’ll stop to visit a windmill, not unlike the ubiquitous mills that we’ve cycled past all week.
 We’ll learn about the crucial role they’ve played in the history and prosperity of The Netherlands.